FORGET WHAT YOU’VE BEEN TOLD

 Throughout our culture, we are taught that certain foods are “good” and certain foods are “bad.”
 It’s evident everywhere you look.

 Everyone has their own conceptions of what is considered healthy from low carb, vegan, paleo, keto, vegetarian, and many more.
 Do you notice that there is a million different definitions of healthy?
 (I’ll touch on this in a later post).

-For the sake of this post, lets consider “healthy” as high quality, minimally processed, nutrient dense foods.
+For the sake of this post, lets consider “healthy” as high quality, minimally processed, micronutrient dense foods.
 Is that ok with you?

-Most people think that in order for them to reach their fitness or body composition goals, they have to cut out all the “unhealthy food” out of their diet and eat this extremely rigid diet.
+Most people think that in order for them to reach their fitness or body composition goals, they have to cut out all the “unhealthy food” from their diets and eat extremely strict/boring diet.
 Studies have shown that those who have a rigid/strict diet actually put them at a higher risk to binge on the food they were trying to eliminate.

 I am a firm believer that if you fail to plan then you plan to fail.
 But having the “perfect” diet is not synonymous with having a “successful” diet either.

 Plus if you eat a super strict/boring diet, then you pretty much alienate yourself from society as well and who wants that?
 You will find yourself saying, “sorry guys I can’t go out to eat and watch the Final Four because I can’t mess up my diet or go off my meal plan.”

 What if I were to tell you that you don’t have to be that person!?

 THE PERFECT DIET FOR YOU